FedericoPonzi/BillionTriplesDataset/report/report.md

             count ++
         emit(count, 1)

-2 phase: # Get the top k
+2 job: # Get the top k
     map(object key, text val):
         Insert all elements in a ordered 10-sized list in cleanup phase: #ok this, is not a reducer but it's quite similar!